 - 1/2 cup uncooked long grain brown rice

-- 1/2 cup uncooked French green lentils, rinsed (red or brown lentils may also be used)
+- 1/2 cup uncooked green lentils, rinsed (brown or red lentils may also be used)

 - 1 teaspoon chili powder